graceblackwell/661K_query_indexes/README.md

 The distance tree is `out/outtree`.

 ### R notebooks for general plotting
-These have been designed for use on local computer and just require updated paths of input files
+These have been designed for use on local computer and requires the paths of input files to be updated
 * Plotting_cobs_hits.Rmd
 * Plotting_against_tree.Rmd